-Revenue from sales of products is recognized at the point where the customer obtains control of the goods and we satisfy our performance obligation, which occurs upon either shipment of the product or arrival at its destination, depending upon the shipping terms of the transaction.
-Payment terms typically range from 30 to 45 days from date of shipment.
+Revenues from product sales are recognized in the amount that reflects the consideration that we expect to receive for these goods.
+Depending upon the shipping terms of the transaction, the revenue is recognized at the point where the customer obtains control of the goods and we satisfy our performance obligation.
+This occurs upon either shipment of the product or arrival at its ship to destination.
+Payment terms typically range from 30 to 60 days from date of shipment.
 The Company's net product revenue reflects the reduction from gross product revenue for estimated allowances for chargebacks, discounts and damaged goods, and reflects sales related accruals for rebates, coupons, product returns, and certain administrative and service fees.
 Significant judgments must be made in determining the transaction price for our sales of products related to these adjustments.